 Disclosure: There are affiliate links in this post.

 Yes, you can look posh in leather over 40.
 When your work dress code allows wearing leather, try these outfit ideas.
-They illustrate how to wear leather pants to work and look professional business casual.
+They illustrate how to wear leather pants to work and look professional, but casual look.
 Chose a neutral color for your pants so they stay in basics territory just having a statement material.
 Then pair them with classic work-appropriate pieces like a blazer with button-down shirt or cashmere sweater or a twinset with necklace.
-Go for a dress pants like cut, i.e. not tight like motorcycle pants or skinny jeans.
+Go for a dress-pants-like cut, i.e. not tight like motorcycle pants or skinny jeans.

 Pleated dress pants are a Business Casual style classic.
 If your leather pants are pleated, going for a classic of trousers, scarf, necklace and cashmere sweater is work appropriate.
 This examples shows you to style the work outfit around the blue, black and white color shades to achieve a professional look despite wearing leather dress pants.